ishchow/dotfiles/README.md

 ```
 sudo config --enable normal
-chezmoi init --apply ishchow --exclude=scripts # First, init the dotfiles but do not run any scripts
+# First, init the dotfiles but do not run any scripts
+chezmoi init --apply ishchow --exclude=scripts
 Set-ExecutionPolicy -ExecutionPolicy Bypass
+# Then, do bootstrap that mostly needs to run as admin.
+# .chezmoiscripts are pain when script needs to run as admin.
+# So managing these scripts separately.
-pwsh.exe -File $(Resolve-Path ~/AppData/Local/ishaat/bootstrap/000_bootstrap.ps1).Path # Then, do bootstrap that mostly needs to run as admin. .chezmoiscripts are pain when script needs to run as admin, so managing separately.
-We don't run the entire script as Admin as some child scripts fail when run as Admin, so parent script will invoke child scripts needing Admin using sudo.
+# We don't run the entire script as Admin as some child scripts fail when run as Admin.
+# So parent script will invoke child scripts needing Admin using sudo.
+pwsh.exe -File $(Resolve-Path ~/AppData/Local/ishaat/bootstrap/000_bootstrap.ps1).Path
-chezmoi init --apply ishchow # Finally, this will init dotfiles again and then run scripts
+# Finally, this will init dotfiles again and then run scripts
+chezmoi init --apply ishchow
 ```

 ## Linux/OSX